-Approach: The idea is based on the observation that in the final resultant string, each character must appear after exactly K places like the (K + 1)th character must be same as 1st, (K + 2)th character must be same as 2nd, and so on.
+Approach: The idea is based on the observation that in the final resultant string, each character must appear after exactly K places, like the (K + 1)th character must be the same as 1st, (K + 2)th character must be the same as 2nd, and so on.

 Follow the steps below to solve the problem: